 Onesies are great for gifting and fun as a baby shower activity.
 You can re-use the stencils from your tea towels and add in a few new ones to add variety.
 There are more onsie tips and tricks on the Make It & Love It Blog.

-This DIY feather statement necklace would be even easier with our feather stencils.
+This DIY feather statement necklace is super cute.
 Find the full tutorial from Alisa Burke.

 This innovative wall hanging project from Hometalk uses an embroidery hoop to frame your work.
 We could see stenciling some designs and then further embellishing them with embroidery floss, beads, and sequins.
 Here's a link to a hoop set with attached brass hanging hardware, and a floss & embellishment pack, too.